Download this manual (.PDF, 4.76 Mb)

 Movement between the colors is carried out using the LEFT and RIGHT buttons .
 Press the OK button to accept your color.

 CONTRAST — the difference in luminance and color that makes an object more distinguishable.
-You may adjust the setting from 1 to 5, or select Auto.
+You may adjust the settings to Low/Medium/High.

 THERMAL SENSITIVITY — Allows you to select how sensitive the Thermal Sensor is in picking up thermal heat signatures.